erickcastelli/HLA_genotyping/README.md

 ```

 ## STEP 4 - Variant refinement
-There are many ways to proceed with variant refinement, i.e., removing artifacts, including GATK VQRS and vcfx.
+There are many ways to proceed with variant refinement, i.e., removing artifacts, including GATK VQRS (very good for full genomes and exomes) and vcfx (better for small datasets).
 For HLA genes, we recommend vcfx.

 Recode the VCF file using vcftools.
-This is important for the next steps.
+This is important for the next steps to correct some minor encoding errors introduced by GATK.

-> vcftools --vcf VCF_FILE --recode --out OUTPUT_FOLDER/VCF_FILE
+> vcftools --vcf VCF_FILE --recode --out OUTPUT_FOLDER/VCF_FILE_ENCODED

 Using any application or script you want, please change any "|" allele separator for "/" in the recoded VCF file.

 Use vcfx to filter out artifacts and variants with too many missing alleles, as follows.
 Please check the vcfx manual to understand out is going on here (www.castelli-lab.net/apps/vcfx)